Plymouth Barracuda: 1970–1971

-The E-body Barracuda was now "able to shake the stigma of 'economy car'."
+The E-body Barracuda was thus "able to shake the stigma of 'economy car'."
 Three versions were offered for 1970 and 1971: the base Barracuda (BH), the luxury oriented Gran Coupe (BP), and the sport model 'Cuda (BS).

 Beginning mid-year 1970, and ending with the 1971 model, there also was the Barracuda Coupe (A93), a low-end model with the 198 CID Slant Six as a base engine, lower-grade interior, and (like other Coupe series Chrysler offered that year) had fixed quarter glass instead of roll-down rear passenger windows.
 The high-performance models were marketed as 'Cuda deriving from the 1969 option.
-The E-body's engine bay was larger than that of the previous A-body, facilitating the release of Chrysler's 426 CID Hemi for the regular retail market.
+The E-body's engine bay was larger than that of the previous A-body, facilitating the use of Chrysler's 426 CID Hemi.